-We have been asked by a number of airmen holding a rotocraft pilot certificate who would like to add on a rating for single engine fixed wing aircraft so that they can enjoy the weekends in single engine aircraft.
+We have been asked by a number of airmen holding a rotocraft airman certificate who would like to add on a rating for single engine fixed wing aircraft so that they can enjoy the weekends in single engine aircraft.
 We believe that each airman’s situation will be different to some extent, but here are the answers that we received from a number of individual Certified Flight Instructors (‘CFI’)…

 Pat Brown, Aircraft Owner and Pilots Association (AOPA) Texas Ambassador says,

 “Call AOPA HQ (800-872-2672) in Frederick and ask for the Pilot Information Center.
 They’ll be able to tell you.
 I don’t believe there is a written test involved, but the applicant will have to have the required AIRPLANE time, whatever that may be.
 The folks in PIC can help you quicker than I can.“